nasa/astrobee/scripts/docker/readme.md

 ## Quick start run

-You can install Astrobee Robot Software inside a Docker container and run a software simulation with:
+You can install ARS inside a Docker container and run a software simulation with:

 ```bash
 cd $ASTROBEE_WS/src
 ./scripts/docker/run.sh --remote
 ```

-Invoking `run.sh --remote` calls Docker with the right arguments such that it will download the latest pre-built complete Astrobee Robot Software image from our official Docker image repository, start it as a container, and invoke a default command inside the container (which runs the software simulation).
+Invoking `run.sh --remote` calls Docker with the right arguments such that it will download the latest pre-built complete ARS image from our official Docker image repository, start it as a container, and invoke a default command inside the container (which runs the software simulation).

 ## Quick start build (if needed)

-The fastest way to recompile the ARS software to reflect your local changes is:
+The fastest way to recompile ARS to reflect your local changes is:

 ```bash
 ./scripts/docker/build.sh --remote astrobee_quick
 ```

-Invoking `build.sh --remote` calls Docker with the right arguments such that it will download the latest pre-built complete Astrobee Robot Software image from our official Docker image repository.
+Invoking `build.sh --remote` calls Docker with the right arguments such that it will download the latest pre-built complete ARS image from our official Docker image repository.
 Then it will build the `astrobee_quick` target, which does a quick recompile of the ARS software to reflect your changes, accelerated by using previously cached compilation results.

 # Overview of Docker support scripts

-The Astrobee Robot Software provides two main support scripts for working with Docker.
+ARS provides two main support scripts for working with Docker.

 The `build.sh` script builds new ARS Docker images, with many configuration options described later.
 As discussed in the "Quick start run" section, you can always start by running one of our pre-built images.
 You only need to build your own new image if you've modified the software.